Raising A Reader Massachusetts

 Who are we?
 Raising A Reader MA is an early literacy parent engagement organization.

-Opportunity Gap: By 3rd grade, 43% of all third graders do not read proficiently and this number jumps to 60% for low income children.
-Children who are not reading proficiently by 3rd grade are 4 times more likely to leave school without a diploma.
+Opportunity Gap: By third grade, 53% of all third graders in Massachusetts are not reading proficiently, and this number jumps to 75% for low-income children.
+Children who are not proficient readers by the end of third grade are four times more likely to leave school without a diploma.
 This gap begins well before children begin school.
 Research has identified discrepancies in children’s vocabulary based on socioeconomic status as early as 18 months.

-Raising A Reader MA is a collaborative program – we work with centers of early education and care including Horizons for Homeless Children, Head Start and public pre-schools.
+Raising A Reader MA is a collaborative program – we work with centers of early education and care including Horizons for Homeless Children, Head Start, home visitors, early intervention playgroups, and public pre-schools.

-Raising A Reader MA currently has more than 48,000 books in circulation through the homes of 12,000 children and families across the Commonwealth including: Boston (Chelsea, Dorchester, East Boston, Jamaica Plain and Roxbury), Everett, Malden, Revere, Brockton, Holyoke, Lawrence, Lowell, Lynn, Plymouth and Springfield.
-In the next few years, we hope to include Fitchburg and Worcester.
+Raising A Reader MA currently has more than 48,000 books in circulation through the homes of 12,000 children and families across the Commonwealth including: Boston (Dorchester, East Boston, Jamaica Plain, and Roxbury), Chelsea, Revere, Everett, Malden, Brockton, Taunton, Holyoke, Lawrence, Lowell, Lynn, Plymouth, and Springfield.
+In the next few years, we hope to serve Fitchburg and Worcester.

-In Massachusetts, one child out of three from a high need community will not graduate from high school because the child is entering kindergarten behind and will never catch up.
+In Massachusetts, one child out of three from a high need community will not graduate from high school because the child enters kindergarten behind and will never catch up.